-Surface constraints usually come in pairs one constraint on the surface above and one constraint on the surface below.
+Surface constraints usually come in pairs - one constraint on the surface above and one constraint on the surface below.
 This is to ensure that the primary surface constraint does not cause a violation of the other.
 These additional surface constraints are indicated by light green arrows.
 A single constraint is used when there is no risk of violating the other constraint.

-4. Run the Data Augmentation Algorithm to obtain 256 simulated surface realizations at the surface constraints.
+4. Run the Data Augmentation Algorithm (DAA) to obtain 256 simulated surface realizations at the surface constraints.
 These 256 realizations represent the non-Gaussian probability distribution for depth at the selected zonation points.
 The 256 realizations will all be in agreement with the well points and the surface constraints at the selected zonation points.
 The small black dots in the figure illustrates the spread of the 256 realizations at each surface constraint.
-The Data Augmentation Algorithm is a stochastic simulation technique for evaluating numerical integrals.
-The method was introduced by Tanner and Wong (1987).
+The DAA is a stochastic simulation technique for evaluating numerical integrals.
+The method was introduced by Tanner and Wong (1987) and is explained in some detail in Vázquez et al. (2022).